Massive MIMO-ISAC System With 1-Bit ADCs/DACs: QoD-Constrained 1BitDFRC Design

 Similarly to problem \eqref{eq:28}, after introducing auxiliary variable $\lambda$, applying the MM to the constraint set \eqref{eq:44b} and rearranging \eqref{eq:44a}, problem \eqref{eq:44} can be transformed into a simpler form as follows

-where $\mathbm{w}_t$, $\mathbm{A}$, and $\text{const}_2$ share the same formulas as those in Section \ref{Sec:4}.
+where $\mathbm{w}_t$, $\mathbm{A}$, and $\text{const}_2$ share the same formulas as those in Sec. \ref{Sec:4}.
 By converting problem \eqref{eq:45} into its real-valued form, we have the following standard ILP problem

 which can also be optimally solved by BnB solver.
-Since the algorithm workflow and convergence analysis to problem \eqref{eq:44} follows the same procedure as described in Section \ref{Sec:4}, the details are omitted for simplicity.
+Since the algorithm workflow and convergence analysis to problem \eqref{eq:44} follows the same procedure as described in Sec. \ref{Sec:4}, the details are omitted for simplicity.